AgustaWestland AW101: Royal Navy

 In addition to its ASW role, the HM2 will be able to carry an airborne early warning (AEW) pod known as the Crowsnest, replacing the Sea King ASaC7.
 In September 2011, Thales UK proposed re-using Sea King ASaC7 equipment, such as the Searchwater 2000, on the Merlin; Lockheed Martin has proposed developing a new multi-functional sensor for both the AW101 and other aircraft.
 Lockheed originally planned to use a derivative of the F-35's APG-81 radar; however, a rival Elta system and the Thales system both commenced flight trials in 2014.
 On 22 May 2015, the MOD and prime contractor Lockheed Martin UK selected Thales to provide the radar and mission system for the Crowsnest.
 Initial operating capability of the system was significantly delayed.
-While Crowsnest was deployed with the U.K. carrier strike group in 2021, it experienced operating challenges and revised plans will now see Crowsnest achieve initial operating capability in the second quarter of 2023 and full operating capability in 2024/25.
-It has been reported that initially only five Merlins will be equipped with Crowsnest, three of these being normally assigned to the "high readiness" aircraft carrier.
+While Crowsnest was deployed with the U.K. carrier strike group in 2021, it experienced operating challenges and revised plans meant that Crowsnest achieved initial operating capability in July 2023.
+Full operating capability had been expected in 2024/25.
+It was reported that initially only five Merlins will be equipped with Crowsnest, three of these being normally assigned to the "high readiness" aircraft carrier.
+In 2025, nine Merlin HM2s from 820 Naval Air Squadron were specifically assigned to embark on HMS Prince of Wales as part of the Royal Navy's carrier strike group deployment to the Indo-Pacific region.
+Six of the Merlins were in the ASW role and three in the AEW role, with the Crowsnest system having formally reached full operating capability.

+Problems with Merlin/Crowsnest have caused the Royal Navy to look for a replacement.
+As of 2023 the system had a planned retirement date of 2029.
+In 2021, the UK's Defence and Security Accelerator (DASA) announced that options would be examined and might draw on the already existing Project Vixen, researching the utility of a naval unmanned system that could encompass strike, AEW, and air-to-air refuelling components.
+If implemented, the replacement of Merlin/Crowsnest by another system would permit all Merlin helicopters to focus on ASW operations for the remainder of their service lives.

 On 15 December 2009, plans were announced to transfer RAF Merlin HC3s and HC3As to the Royal Navy's Commando Helicopter Force to replace retiring Sea King HC4 helicopters.
 The Sea King was set to retire in 2016, leaving the Navy operating a combination of the Wildcat and Merlin.
 846 NAS reformed with ex-RAF Merlin HC3s on 30 September 2014; 845 NAS followed on 9 July 2015.
 On 25 May 2018, the first of 25 converted Royal Marines Commando Merlin Mk4/4A were delivered to Royal Naval Air Station (RNAS) Yeovilton.
 In July 2020, the Merlin HM2 and HC4/4A helicopters were planned to be in service until 2029 and 2030, respectively.
 On 11 June 2021, it was confirmed that their Out of Service Date (OSD) had been moved to 2040.

+By the end of 2022, all HC helicopters were upgraded to the HC4/4A Commando Merlin standard.